asogilvie/useful/files_md/human_user_guide_draft.md

 ### In writing this I discovered:
 - I don’t actually know all that much about myself, but it’s been a fun way to get to know teammates.
-- That markdown has more to offer than I knew about.

 ### Here’s a bunch of quizzes I did along the way: